Kalimaha/Kalimaha.github.io/src/contents/Microservices_coreography_with_event_streams.md

 <br>

-The data source needs to open a connection, create a channel and an exchange (_both idempotent operations_) and then publish the message.
+The data source needs to open a connection, create a channel and an exchange (_both idempotent operations_), and then publish the message.
 The code on the consumer side is very similar:

 ```